Fast Approximation Algorithms for Piercing Boxes by Points: Piercing via multiplicative weight update ( )

-\end{compactitem} \begin{remark} It is interesting to observe that the batch doubling operation in the above algorithm corresponds to merely updating the list $\ListB$.
-The actual work associated with the doubling is in regenerating the sample $\RSample$ at the beginning of the next round.
-This is done by batch sampling as described below. \end{remark}
+\begin{remark} Observe that the batch doubling operation in the above algorithm corresponds to merely updating the list $\ListB$.
+The actual work associated with the doubling is in regenerating the sample $\RSample$ at the beginning of the next round, which is done using batch sampling. \end{remark}

 \paragraph{Computing the random sample $\RSample$ in each round} \seclab{relative:approx}

 Let $\wC:\VV \rightarrow\Re_{\geq 0}$ be the weight function in the beginning of a particular round.
 Our goal is to compute a sample $\RSample \subset \VV$, such that we can check if a box $\bb\in\Boxes$ is light by checking if $|\bb\cap \RSample|\leq {|\RSample|}/{4k}$.
 Recall that $\ListB$ denotes the list of boxes for which the \MWU algorithm had doubled the weights.
 Moreover, recall that the weight of a vertex $v \in \VV$ is $2^{\nrstY{\ListB}{v}}$, where $\nrstY{\ListB}{v}$ denotes the number of boxes in $\ListB$ that contain $v$.
 We use the concept of relative approximations.